aodin/golang-for-pythonistas/golang-maps-for-pythonistas.md

 TypeError: unhashable type: 'dict'
 ```

-There are also illegal key types in Go, but doing so will generate a compile-time error:
+There are also illegal key types in Go, but using them will generate a compile-time error:

 ```go
 var nested map[map[string]string]string